smartercontractkits/nulink/core/README.md

 binary.

-See the [root README](../README.md#install) for instructions on how to build the full Chainlink node.
+See the [root README](../README.md#install) for instructions on how to build the full NuLink node.

 ## Common Commands

 **Install:**

 By default `go install` will install this directory under the name `core`.
-You can instead, build it, and place it in your path as `chainlink`:
+You can instead, build it, and place it in your path as `nulink`:
 ```
-go build -o $GOPATH/bin/chainlink .
+go build -o $GOPATH/bin/nulink .
 ```

 **Test:**